James Garner: Earliest acting roles (1954–1957)

-In 1954, Paul Gregory, a theatre and future film producer whom Garner had met while attending Hollywood High School, persuaded Garner to take a nonspeaking role in the Broadway production of The Caine Mutiny Court-Martial, where he was able to study Henry Fonda night after night.
-During the week of Garner's death in 2014, TCM broadcast a marathon, July 28, of a dozen of his movies, introduced by Robert Osborne, who said that Fonda's gentle, sincere persona rubbed off on Garner, greatly to Garner's benefit.
+In 1954, Paul Gregory, a theatre and future film producer whom Garner met while attending Hollywood High School, persuaded Garner to take a nonspeaking role in the Broadway production of The Caine Mutiny Court-Martial, where he was able to study Henry Fonda night after night.
+After Garner's death in 2014, TCM host Robert Osborne said that Fonda's gentle, sincere persona rubbed off on Garner.

 Garner subsequently moved to television commercials and eventually to television roles.
-In 1955, Garner was considered for the lead role in the Western series Cheyenne, which went to Clint Walker because the casting director could not reach Garner in time (according to Garner's autobiography).
-Garner wound up playing an Army officer in the 1955 Cheyenne pilot titled "Mountain Fortress".
-His first film appearances were in The Girl He Left Behind and Toward the Unknown in 1956.
-Also in 1956, Garner appeared with Ralph Bellamy and Gloria Talbott in a half-hour television episode of Dick Powell's Zane Grey Theatre titled "Star Over Texas" in which a rivalry exists between Bellamy and Garner over Talbott until they're attacked by a group of Native Americans.
+In 1955, Garner was considered for the lead role in Cheyenne, which went to Clint Walker; Garner wound up playing an Army officer in the series pilot titled "Mountain Fortress".

-In 1957, he had a supporting role in the TV anthology series episode on Conflict entitled "Man from 1997," portraying Maureen's brother "Red"; the show stars Jacques Sernas as Johnny Vlakos, Gloria Talbott as Maureen, and Charlie Ruggles as elderly Mr. Boyne, a time-travelling librarian from 1997, and involved a 1997 Almanac that was mistakenly left in the past by Boyne and found by Johnny in a bookstore.
-The series' producer Roy Huggins noted in his Archive of American Television interview that he subsequently cast Garner as the lead in Maverick due to his comedic facial expressions while playing scenes in "Man from 1997" that were not originally written to be comical (Huggins knew this because he'd written the episode himself).
-Garner changed his last name from Bumgarner to Garner after the studio had credited him as "James Garner" without permission.
-He then legally changed it upon the birth of his child, when he decided she had too many names.
+In 1957, he had a supporting role in the TV anthology series episode on Conflict entitled "Man from 1997."
+The series' producer Roy Huggins noted in his Archive of American Television interview that he subsequently cast Garner as the lead in Maverick due to his comedic facial expressions while playing scenes in "Man from 1997" that Huggins had not written to be comical.
+Garner changed his last name from Bumgarner to Garner after the studio credited him as "James Garner" without permission.
+He then changed it legally upon the birth of his child, when he decided she had too many names.